-The process of engaging with National Grid with respect to design and project assurance is complete, although still subject to final review.
+The process of engaging with National Grid with respect to design and project assurance is complete.
+The overall level of positive engagement and support received from National Grid has been excellent and has made a major contributor to the positive outcomes of this project.

-The project has generally used National Grid procedures for this due to the physical location of the device on the jointly owned site - that is on the NG side of the property boundary.
+The project has generally used National Grid procedures for this due to the point of electrical connection and physical location of the device on the jointly owned site - that is to the NG owned network on the NG side of the property boundary.
 The adoption of this process has proved to be extremely useful in ensuring that all of the complex arrangements for a project such as this have been adequately captured and addressed.
 Furthermore the use of this framework has provided clear visibility of project requirements to the supporting teams from the various businesses, as well as to the core team.
 This is important in a project of this nature and is recommended for further applications of this specific technology or other similar projects.